jd12/double-letters-student/README.md

 Hint:
 When is a character a letter?
 There is more than one way to tell.

-Look up the Character class in the [Java API](https://docs.oracle.com/javase/7/docs/api/).
-There is a method that would be very helpful.
+Look up the Character class in the [Java API](https://docs.oracle.com/javase/8/docs/api/java/lang/Character.html).
+There is a method that will be very helpful.

 ## Tip: Scanner